jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 I switched my co-op stream around, so I was supposed to be on co-op during this term, but I wanted to take CS 136 and get into the CS program.
 I took Math 136, Stat 231, CS 136, ENGL 109, and Music 100.
 It is a little heftier of a term since it has 5 courses instead of 4 courses last term, but overall a manageable courseload.

 ## MHacks8
-{% include photo.html img="/my-story/pictures/2b/13-1.jpg" size="30%" caption="I had a TON of pictures from Mhacks: <a href='/mhacks8/'>Link</a>" %}
+{% include photo.html img="/my-story/pictures/s16/13-1.jpg" size="20%" caption="I had a TON of pictures from Mhacks: <a href='/mhacks8/'>Link</a>" %}

 This was my first experience outside of the country for a hackathon.
 It took place at Detroit, Michigan at the Masonic Temple.
 I walked in with a view of Hack the North, but got a different style of hackathon.
 The venue was a bit run down, but the interaction from people from University of Michigan and other universities was amazing.

 ## TerribleHacks5
-{% include photo.html img="/my-story/pictures/2b/14-1.jpg" size="40%" caption="The parody hackathon.
+{% include photo.html img="/my-story/pictures/s16/14-1.jpg" size="50%" caption="The parody hackathon.
 I learned how to use Unity here.
 I compiled photos from the event here: <a href='/th5/'>Link</a>" %}

+{% include photo.html img="/my-story/pictures/f16/3.jpg" size="70%" caption="I also presented my (pretty terrible) project there." %}

 ## Winter 2017 (Work Term 2)
 {% include photo.html img="/my-story/pictures/w17/surfeasy.png" size="40%" caption="I worked at SurfEasy VPN as a QA Analyst.
 It is an awesome startup with great culture and talented individuals that believe in their product quality first and foremost.
 I learned about the development cycle of software in a real work setting, worked in a tight knit team on logging and investigating bugs, and coded some of the iOS mobile automation tests during my time there." %}